By: Michael Narkewicz, MD, FAAP

-Hepatitis C virus (Hep C or HVC) is a virus that can cause liver disease.
+Hepatitis C virus (Hep C or HCV) is a virus that can cause liver disease.
 Although most children and adolescents recover from the initial phase of HCV infection, 60-80% of them may develop signs of chronic liver infection.
 This can lead to much more serious liver problems and possibly death.
-Hepatitis C virus is the cause of approximately 10,000 deaths each year in the United States.
+Hepatitis C virus is the cause of approximately 10,000 deaths each year in the

 Symptoms of HCV infection

-Infection with HCV is usually causes no symptoms in infants and children.
-For children and adolescents, it may begin as nothing more than a mild flu-like illness.
-Some people may experience one or more of the following:
+Infants and children with HCV infection usually do not have symptoms.
+For those who develop symptoms, the infection may begin as nothing more than a mild flu-like illness.
+Some people experience one or more of the following:

 Lack of appetite or weight loss